silvershel/phase-1-final-project/README.md

 ## Usage
 The "Make A Poster" button will generate a poster that combines a random shiba inu image and a random Kanye West quote.
 If you like the poster that is created you can save it to a gallery.
 You also clear the posters from the gallery if you change your mind.

+### Dark Mode
+There is an option to activate dark mode by pressing "d" on your keyboard.
+When the app is in dark mode it only returns quotes that use a specific obscenity.

 ## License
 ### MIT License (https://choosealicense.com/licenses/mit/)